Local SEO Beginner Updated 2026-03-22

 What is Local Keywords?

 Local keywords are search terms that include geographic modifiers or carry implicit local intent.
-They're the foundation of any local SEO strategy for attracting nearby customers.
+They're the foundation of any local SEO strategy for.

 What are Local Keywords?